13protons/console-hijack/README.md

 npm install console-hijack
 ```

-...Then Include `dist/console-hijack.js` in your project.
+...Then Include `dist/console-hijack-browser.min.js` in your project.
 See examples for more info.

 ## Usage

-Including this script on your page automatically hijacks the following console methods: [LOG, INFO, WARN, ERROR, TRACE];
+Including this script on your page automatically hijacks the following console methods: [LOG, INFO, WARN, ERROR];

 To receive a callback for a given method, simply listen to it: